CDSoft/icd/README.md

 ## Arrays

-Arrays are Lua arrays that contains scalars, structures and arrays.
+Arrays are Lua arrays that contain scalars, structures and arrays.
 All items have the same type.

 The types of items are enlarged (size of integers, size of strings, fields of structures, ...)